 There are many mechanisms within the University to support you to resolve your complaint.
-These include the Tasmanian University Union Student Advocate, Harassment and Discrimination Officers, the University Counselling Service , Disability Services, International Student Advisers and Cross-Cultural Support Services.
+These include the Tasmanian University Student Association (TUSA) Student Advocate, Harassment and Discrimination Officers, the University Counselling Service, Accessibility Services , International Student Advisers and Cross-Cultural Support Services.

 If your complaint cannot be settled through the internal University procedures, you can contact the Ombudsman or the Office of the Anti- Discrimination Commissioner, for complaints involving alleged discrimination.
 These external bodies may be able to assist you once you have exhausted the internal avenues.

-For more information on the complaints process, please visit the Student Complaints section of the Officer of the Registrar.
+For more information on the complaints process, please visit the Raising concerns and complaints.